CpuID/go-c-unsupported-vma-range-repro/README.md

 # Summary

-Reproduction of bug found when building https://github.com/majst01/fluent-bit-go-redis-output (in Docker), specifically for `arm64` cross-compiling using an `amd64` Github Actions runner.
+Reproduction of bug found when building https://github.com/ZigZagT/fluent-bit-go-redis-output (in Docker), specifically for `arm64` cross-compiling using an `amd64` Github Actions runner.

 This will be used to provide evidence to upstream projects when filing bug report/s.

 # The Original Error

+**NOTE: I build the fork from `ZigZagT` as it has some desired fixes in it, but `go.mod` still defines the project as from `majst01`**

 ```
  > [linux/arm64 builder 5/5] RUN make: